acli/stupidweasel/README.md

     stupidweasel --delete *ID_NUMBER_OF_MAIL_TO_DELETE*

 Or, if you have created symlinks, you can use your “q” symlink.
-In the example, you could save a lot of keystrokes by typing
+In the example, you could save keystrokes by typing

     mailrm *ID_NUMBER_OF_MAIL_TO_DELETE*